Crib

 knowing what

-SIDS is and who is at risk and what the official guidelines
+SIDS is and who's at risk and what the official SIDS prevention guidelines are.

-When you set up baby's nursery room or sleeping place, you will make
+When you set up the nursery, bedroom, or whichever sleeping place you have arranged, you will make

 choices for where and

-Your baby can sleep in a crib in her own room or start
+Your little one can sleep in a crib in her own

 out in your room.
-In your room she may have her crib, a co-sleeper (side-car
+In your room she may have her own bed, a co-sleeper (side-car

 bed next to you) or join the family